Zuikyo/ZIKRouter/README.md

 </details>

 There're 2 steps to create route for your module.

 ### 1. Create Router

+To make your class become modular, you need to create router for your module.
+You don't need to modify the module's code.
+That will reduce the cost for refactoring existing modules.

+#### 1.1 Router Subclass

 Create router subclass for your module: